hari-kris/harinath-cv/index.md

 * French - Basic

 ### Paper Published
-* Demo Track, “SMTAnalytics.AI: A Predictive and Preventive Intelligence Platform for SMT Manufacturing,” CODS-COMAD, Jan 2020.
+* Demo Track, “SMTAnalytics.AI: A Predictive and Preventive Intelligence Platform for SMT Manufacturing,” CODS-COMAD, Jan 2021.
 * HEVC Encoder Analysis at International Conference on Innovations & Discoveries in Engineering
+* Applied Research Track: “BTF BUDDI Table Factory: Sythentic Table Factory“ CODS-COMAD, Jan 2023.

 ### Patent

 * DEXTER: A System to extract content from tables for Medical Health Documents
 * SMTAnalytics.AI: A Predictive and Preventive Intelligence Platform for Surface Mount Technology Manufacturing of electronics
 * Predictive Analytics for the fitness of Test Plan
-* Multimodal Annotation Tool

 ### Interest
 *  Teaching & Mentoring